Azure/azure-sdk-for-js/packages/@azure/servicebus/data-plane/examples/README.md

 ```
  If you plan to clone this repo and run the samples directly rather than copying them to your project,
 then install the above package globally by using the `-g` flag.
 This is because the package cannot be
-installed in the same folder that contains the package.json file for its source code.
+installed under the same folder that contains its source code.

 - Install typescript, ts-node globally (required for running the samples)
 ```bash